Causes of Infertility

 2. Ejaculatory duct obstruction

 Blockage in seminal ducts can be linked to inherited diseases (cystic fibrosis / mucoviscidosis) or result from inflammation, previous surgery / male sterilization (vasectomy) or traumas (injuries).
 Surgical sperm retrieval techniques, such as TESA / TESE may be used to extract the spermatozoa required for IVF directly from the testicles.
-One of the pioneers in this field, Dr. Pierre Vanderzwalmen, has been part of the team at the IVF Centers Prof. Zech for over 25 years now.
+One of the pioneers in this field, Dr. Pierre Vanderzwalmen, has been part of the team at Next Fertility IVF Prof. Zech for over 25 years.
 It is partly thanks to him and his great commitment that today children can be conceived through the use of testicular sperm after being processed in the laboratory (worldwide first successful TESE in 1993).

 3. Absence of sperm in the semen (azoospermia)